Basics of Thermocouples & RTD's

 Thermocouples are "application specific" to exactly meet each customer's process needs... made to order and rarely off the shelf.

 Since there are millions of industrial processes, there are millions of thermocouple variations.
 If the thermocouple is specified incorrectly, it may last for only a few minutes in the process.
-For harsh applications, some thermocouples last on a few months.
+For harsh applications, some thermocouples last only a few months.
 It is difficult to predict service life for all applications.

 As a manufacturer, TempoTech selects the "best fit" thermocouple for longest service life based on...